 What is Women Build Week?

-Women from your area join together for a 15 day effort to build a home for low-income hardworking families in the community.
-20 teams of 10 women will work together to raise a minimum of $250 each towards our goal of $100,000.
+Women from your area join together for a multi-day effort to build a home for low-income hardworking families in the community.
+20 teams of 10 women will work together to raise a minimum of $300 each towards our goal of $125,000.
 Monies raised will support renovations and new homes for low-income families in Maryland’s Montgomery and Prince George’s Counties.
 Click here for more information on sponsorship opportunities.

 Ready to join?
 Contact Jessica Warren at Jessica.Warren@HabitatMM.org or (301) 990-0014 ext.
 25

-In 2016, our goal was to raise $25,000 for Women Build Week.
-Our Women Build Teams + Corporate Sponsors far surpassed the goal, collectively raising $74,808 and volunteering over 1,120 hours.
-To give you an idea on just how significant that number is, HFHMM spends anywhere from $70,000 – $100,000 rehabbing a vacant and foreclosed once purchased.
+In 2017, our Women Build Teams and Corporate Sponsors collectively raised $94,000 and volunteered over 1,580 hours to support affordable housing in our community.
+To give you an idea on just how significant that number is, HFHMM spends anywhere from $70,000 – $100,000 rehabbing a vacant and foreclosed property once purchased.
 Amazing job ladies!